-Elvis Presley and the Jordanaires hit the beaches of sunny Fort Lauderdale to babysit the beautiful, brainy daughter of their mobster nightclub-owner boss in exchange for a booking.
-Naturally, a springtime romance blossoms between the King (as pop singer Rusty Wells) and his ward.
+Rusty Wells (Elvis Presley) and his combo – Wilbur (Joby Baker), Doc (Jimmy Hawkins) and Andy (Bing’s son, Gary) – hit the beaches of sunny Fort Lauderdale to babysit the beautiful, brainy daughter of their mobster nightclub-owner boss, Big Frank (Harold J Stone) in exchange for a booking.
+Naturally, a springtime romance blossoms between the King and his ward, Valerie (Shelley Fabares).

 Harold J Stone